Classical and Contemporary Text Head of Classical and Contemporary Text

 He has also given numerous research talks and presentations, most recently as a plenary speaker for the 6th International Conference on Consciousness, Theatre, Literature and the Arts.

-Marc serves as Programme Coordinator for the MA Classical and Contemporary Text programme.
+Marc serves as Head of Classical and Contemporary Text for the MA Classical and Contemporary Text programme.

 Current artistic/research interests include: